 An additional group of properties were identified that have the potential of being significant because they may exemplify or reflect special elements of the community or neighborhood's historical, cultural, social, economic, political, aesthetic, engineering, landscaping, or architectural development (City of San Diego Criterion A).
 These are listed in Table 8.
 The majority of the properties listed in Table 8 are associated with the theme Residential and Commercial Development in the Era of Minority Migration/Immigration and Euro-American Exodus (1920s-1950s), which was the period in which the Mexican American community became the dominant population group in Barrio Logan.
 It was also the period during which Barrio Logan's residential and commercial growth was most substantial.
 One property (2174 Logan Ave.) is associated with the period of earliest residential and commercial development in Barrio Logan (Residential and Commercial Development in the Era of Railroads and Streetcars [1870s-1920s]).
-Chicano Park is recognized as an important historic site associated the theme of Chicano Political Activism (1960s-present).
+Chicano Park is recognized as an important historic site associated with the theme of Chicano Political Activism (1960s-present).

 The properties identified as potentially significant have been assigned a "5S3" California Historical Resources Status Code as shown in Figure 19.
-Those already locally listed have been assigned a "5S1" Status Code including Chicano Park and Murals (HRB# 143), 1701 - 1715 National Ave.
-(HRB# 799), and Aztec Brewery (HRB #223).
+Those already locally listed have been assigned a "5S1" Status Code and include Chicano Park and Murals (HRB# 143), the George Kostakos Commercial Building located at 1701-1715 National Ave.
+(HRB# 799), and the Aztec Brewery (HRB #223).
+The Kelco Historical Community Mural (1935 Harbor Drive), completed in 1993, was previously determined significant and has been assigned a "5S2" California Historical Resources Status Code.
+The mural represents the history and future of Barrio Logan including the people, the waterfront industries and sea life.
 Because the buildings listed below represent the results of a reconnaissance level survey, additional intensive level analysis will be required before any determination of significance is made.